stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 You will require at least one AWS account to host an EKS cluster and other resources.
 I recommend that the AWS account that hosts the live cluster is not used to store user accounts, backups or TF remote state.

-You will need these AWS resources to deploy an EKS cluster:
+You will need these AWS resources to deploy an EKS cluster with TF:

 - An S3 bucket for remote state
 - An IAM role for Terraform
 - An IAM role for human administrators

-The S3 bucket should be in the same AWS region as the EKS cluster.
+The S3 bucket should be in the same AWS region as the EKS clusters.

 You can use these resources for multiple EKS clusters.
 The example code defines a _dev_ and _prod_ configuration, so that you can have separate development and production clusters.
 These copies can be in the same or separate AWS accounts.